Topics:

-Step Subject: Schedule 1
+• Step Subject: Schedule 1

-Instruction Year: 2023
+• Instruction Year: 2024

-Schedule 1 (located on page 4 of the IA 1040) is used to report Iowa adjustments to federal taxable income.
+Schedule 1 (located on page 5 of the IA 1040) is used to report Iowa modifications to federal taxable income.
 Amounts should only be reported if there is a difference between the federal and Iowa reportable amounts.
 Column A should be used to report additions to federal taxable income and Column B should be used to report subtractions from federal taxable income.
 Report all amounts as a positive number.

 Line 1: Interest